How the Industry Keeps Getting Food Safety Wrong

 Final thoughts and considerations on food safety

 As you can see, you can create a competitive advantage for your logistics company by only doing the right thing.
 We have the opportunity to effectuate actual change and create even more room for putting people before profits.
-The legal, financial, and intellectual property losses are too high for any company that chooses to ignore the efficacy in updates related to data logging, circumstance monitoring, data collection, and analysis.
+The legal, financial, and intellectual property losses are too high for any company that chooses to ignore the efficacy in updates related to data logging, condition monitoring, data collection, and analysis.

 This industry was built on service towards people.
 It is time that we all start acting like it since there are remedies currently available on the market.
 “But, I don’t wanna” is not a valid excuse for opting out.